-- the development of direct marketing and agritourism; - certain types of production, including, in their specifications environmentally friendly practices; - diversification of services and agricultural productions: clearing and gardening, composting of green wastes, production of renewable energy from wood, etc.; - improved work constraints: for example, establishment of collective support for employment (groups of employers, pastoral groups); - incentives for young farmers' settlements in rural mountain areas which are considered as being a fundamental instrument to ensure innovation and the transfer of knowledge in rural mountain areas, to favour the role of man as a positive factor for environmental sustainability, to tackle economic problems related to depopulation in rural mountain areas; - management of environment or landscape through a contracting with state or local authorities (agri-environmental measures); - usage of local resources: e.g. by instituting partnerships with the tourism sector in order to develop holiday offers involving sports activities, visits to farms, tasting and sale of local products, cultural events.
+- the development of direct marketing and agritourism; - certain types of production, including, in their specifications environmentally friendly practices; - diversification of services and agricultural productions: clearing and gardening, composting of green wastes, production of renewable energy from wood, etc.; - improved work constraints: for example, establishment of collective support for employment (groups of employers, pastoral groups); - incentives for young farmers' settlements in rural mountain areas which are considered as being a fundamental instrument to ensure innovation and the transfer of knowledge in rural mountain areas, to favour the role of man as a for positive factor environmental sustainability, tackle to economic problems related to depopulation in rural mountain areas; - management of environment or landscape through a contracting with state or local authorities (agrienvironmental measures); - usage of local resources: e.g. by instituting partnerships with the tourism sector in order to develop holiday offers involving sports activities, visits to farms, tasting and sale of local products, cultural events.